 "Try telling that to your dearly departed Hotohori-sama."

 I scowled.
 "You don't understand at all, do you?
-And here I thought you felt the same way I did.
-I thought you'd jump at a once-in-a-lifetime chance like this."
+And here I thought you felt the same way I did."

 I heaved a sigh and leaned over to stare at the adorable Chiriko UFO doll next to me.
-"You would've been game, huh Chiri-chan?
-You would've thought it was an adventure, not an annoying fairytale."
+"You would've been game, huh, Chiri-kun?
+You would've thought it was an adventure, not a dumb fairy tale."

 "Speaking with dolls, now?
-Should I call Dr. Freud?"
+Should I alert the school counselor?"

 "Hoshi-chan, would you—?"